 5. Payment options that your users love

 Having different payment options is a necessity in today’s ultra-competitive ecommerce environment.

 Not only will this help you gain more conversions but it will also reassure visitors that are used to a particular payment solution.

 In fact, it’s so important that Control estimates that 50% of regular shoppers would cancel their purchase if their favorite payment method wasn’t available.

 If you run an international ecommerce store, bear in mind that payment methods differ from one country to another: what’s used in the US isn’t necessarily the same as in Europe or in Asia.

-Lastly, try to redirect customers based on their IP location so as to offer them a personalized experience based on the currency they use and their favourite payment methods.
+Lastly, try to redirect customers based on their IP location so as to offer them a personalized experience based on the currency they use and their favorite payment methods.

 If you don’t know which payment option to implement first, take a look at Statista’s study on global preferred online payment methods.